William Cousins (judge)

 William Cousins, Jr. (October 29, 1927 – January 20, 2018) was an American lawyer, judge, and member of the Chicago City Council.

 Early life

 Cousins was born in Swiftown, Mississippi, and was an African-American.
 He moved with his family to Memphis, Tennessee.
 Cousins and his family then moved to Chicago, Illinois.
 He graduated from DuSable High School in Chicago, in 1945.
-Cousins received his bachelor's degree in political science, from University of Illinois in 1948 and his law degree from Harvard Law School in 1951.
+Cousins received his bachelor's degree in political science, from University of Illinois in 1948 and his Juris Doctor degree from Harvard Law School in 1951.
 He served in the United States Army during World War II and was a commissioned a lieutenant colonel.
 He practiced law in Chicago and served as a Cook County assistant state's attorney.

 Chicago City Council

 Cousins was a Republican, but left the party during the 1964 elections after the nomination of Barry Goldwater, an opponent of the Civil Rights Act of 1964 and became a Democrat.
 In 1967, he defeated incumbent James A. Condon.
 During his time on the City Council, Cousins was considered an opponent of the Democratic political machine that was led by Richard J. Daley.
 Cousins served on the Chicago City Council from 1967 to 1976.
 He was succeeded by Marian Humes, an ally of John Stroger.